porter-finance/v1-core/docs/interfaces/IBond.md

     <td>
       bool    </td>
         <td>
-    Whether or not the Bond has reached the maturity date.    </td>
+    Whether or not the Bond has reached maturity.    </td>
       </tr>
 </table>